 If you are interested in joining the Festival/Event volunteer team please email firstname.lastname@example.org with your name, address, phone number, and email address.
 We will then add your name to our Festival/Event database!

 Past international festivals that utilized volunteers include Arabesque: Arts of the Arab World in 2009 and maximum INDIA in 2011 and Nordic Cool 2013.
 These festivals reflect the unique perspective of the international flavor of the Kennedy Center's programming.

 Other volunteer positions for Festival/Event opportunities can be as diverse as assisting with check-in for one-day workshops, to working side-by-side with an artist visiting the Kennedy Center, to assisting with the NSO Women's Committee Instrument Petting Zoo to Opera in the Outfield at Nationals Park.
 Festival/Event Volunteers receive benefits during their time of service, including discounted parking in the Kennedy Center garage.

-Here are a few testimonials from Festival volunteers who worked the maximum INDIA festival, held at the Kennedy Center in March 2011:
+Here are a few testimonials from Festival/Event volunteers who worked the Nordic Cool 2013 festival, held at the Kennedy Center in February and March of 2013:

 "I believe that the international festivals are an important part of the Kennedy Center's programming because they showcase specific cultures.
 These festivals bring together those of us who may not be familiar with the cultures represented and are curious to learn about them alongside members of DC's international community who are either from these countries or more aware of the cultures."